-Raj Thackeray to appear befor ED today, gets support from Uddhav
+Raj Thackeray to appear befor ED today; section 144 imposed outside Mumbai office

 Uddhav backs MNS chief

-The MNS chief seems to have found an unexpected support from his estranged cousin and Shiv Sena president Uddhav Thackeray on Wednesday.
+The MNS chief seems to have found unexpected support from his estranged cousin and Shiv Sena president Uddhav Thackeray on Wednesday.

 "I do not expect any solid outcome from the inquiry," Uddhav told reporters in a brief reply when asked about the ED's notice to Raj.